ankitpokhrel/alert.js/README.md

 ```
 alertjs.show({
 	type: 'confirm',
-	heading: 'Delete Permanently',
+	title: 'Delete Permanently',
-	message: 'Are you sure you want to delete the file permanently?',
+	text: 'Are you sure you want to delete the file permanently?',
 	buttons: {
 		OK: {
 			label: 'Continue',